What happens if you don’t get planning permission?

 Age Co helps homeowners over 50 find the right protection.
 We are 100% owned by Age UK and our profits go back to the charity.

 Applying for planning permission can be a daunting prospect, particularly if you’ve never had to do it before.
 There’s a risk your plans may not get approved, which could be due to issues with the proposed design, or people in the area who aren’t happy with what you’re altering.
-If your application does get rejected, you can find out below exactly what to do, as well as the changes you can make without the need for permission.

 What to do if your planning permission is refused